bradeckert/google-analytics-custom-data-source-uploader/README.md

 ##:notebook: Setup:
 1. Make sure you have Ruby installed
 2. Go to Google Analytics, [setup a Service Account](https://developers.google.com/console/help/#service_accounts), and download a .p12 private key file.
 Name it `privatekey.p12` and move it in the directory.
-3. On the Analytics Admin dashboard, create a custom data source named something like "twitter.com" or "facebook.com", and get the `customDataSource` variable.
+3. On the Analytics Admin dashboard, create a custom data source named something like "twitter.com" or "facebook.com", and get the `customDataSourceId` variable.
 4. Figure out what dimentions you will require from a twitter/facebook csv and on Google Analytics - [More info here](https://developers.google.com/analytics/devguides/platform/cost-data-import#dims_mets)
 5. If you require different dimentions from what I used (shown below), you must edit the `twitter_csv.rb` and `facebook_csv.rb` to reflect what you want.
 Change the `$order_out=[ga:dimensions]` variable and the `out_temp=[csv dimensions]` lines.
 6. Create a personal_data.json file in the directory, format below.